-1560s, "violent encounter of armed forces or a pair of warriors," a military term, from Middle French choc "violent attack," from Old French choquer "strike against," probably from Frankish, from a Proto-Germanic imitative base (compare Middle Dutch schokken "to push, jolt," Old High German scoc "jolt, swing").
+1560s, "violent encounter of armed forces or a pair of warriors," a military term, from French choc "violent attack," from Old French choquer "strike against," probably from Frankish, from a Proto-Germanic imitative base (compare Middle Dutch schokken "to push, jolt," Old High German scoc "jolt, swing").

-Meaning "a sudden blow" is from 1610s; meaning "a sudden and disturbing impression on the mind" is from 1705.
-Sense of "feeling of being (mentally) shocked" is from 1876.
-Medical sense is attested from 1804 (it also once meant "seizure, stroke," 1794).
 Shock-absorber is attested from 1906 (short form shocks attested by 1961); shock wave is from 1907.
-Shock troops (1917) translates German stoßtruppen and preserves the word's original military sense.
+Shock troops (1917), especially selected for assault work, translates German stoßtruppen and preserves the word's original military sense.
 Shock therapy is from 1917; shock treatment from 1938.

 "sheaves of grain placed on-end and leaning against one another in a field, arranged so as to shed rain and allow the grain to dry," early 14c., shok, perhaps from an unrecorded Old English word or from Middle Low German schok "shock of corn," originally "group of sixty," from Proto-Germanic *skukka- (source also of Old Saxon skok, Dutch schok "sixty pieces; shock of corn;" German schock "sixty," Hocke "heap of sheaves").
 The original sense of this is uncertain; perhaps it is connected to the source of shock (n.1) on the notion of being "thrown" together [Century Dictionary].
 The English word in 16c.-17c. sometimes was a unit of tale meaning "60-piece lot," from trade with the Dutch.